NIFTy-PPL/JAXbind/paper/paper.md

 ```

 # Higher Order Derivatives and Linear Functions

-Jax supports higher order derivatives and thus can differentiate a `jvp` or `vjp` with respect to the position at which the Jacobian was taken.
+JAX supports higher order derivatives and thus can differentiate a `jvp` or `vjp` with respect to the position at which the Jacobian was taken.
-Similar to first derivatives, there is no way for Jax to automatically compute higher derivatives of a general function $f$ that is not natively implemented in Jax.
+Similar to first derivatives, there is no way for JAX to automatically compute higher derivatives of a general function $f$ that is not natively implemented in JAX.
 Higher order derivatives would again need to be provided by the user.
-Nevertheless, for many algorithms, first derivatives are sufficient, and higher order derivatives are often not implemented by the high-performance codes, which could be exposed to Jax.
+Nevertheless, for many algorithms, first derivatives are sufficient, and higher order derivatives are often not implemented by the high-performance codes, which could be exposed to JAX.
 Therefore, the current interface of `jax_op` is, for simplicity, restricted to first derivatives.
 In the future, the interface could be expanded if specific use cases require higher order derivatives.